nkty02/sky130-RTL-Design-Workshop/README.md

 - Faster cells require fast charging/ discharging of the capacitor which requires high current and this is possible for wider width transistors which occupy more space and consume more power.
 - Slower cells require slow charging/ discharging of the capacitor which requires low current and this is possible for small width transistors which occupy less space and consume less power.

+*Therefore, we need to guide the synthesizer to select the flavour of cells that is optimum for the implementation of logic circuit.*

 # Author
 # Acknowledgements